Story: Parenting

 Changing roles

 Mothers still did more caregiving than fathers, who were often the main breadwinner, (especially when children were young).
-Fathers worked longer hours than mothers, though mothers often increased paid working hours as children grew older.
-Fathers took a more hands-on parenting role than in the past and were involved in things like cooking, feeding children and changing nappies.
+Fathers worked longer hours than mothers, though mothers often increased their paid working hours as children grew older.
+Fathers took a more hands-on parenting role than in the past, becoming involved in cooking, feeding children and changing nappies.

 Footnotes: